 “The role of the storyteller is to awaken the storyteller in others.” –Jack Zipes

-Artists are committed to the overall success of the camp, holding to the camp values, vision, and mission.
-Artists must be comfortable leading larger groups of children in mixed ages 4 ½ -12, be diplomatic, possess excellent communication skills, and present a welcoming presence to all campers, counselors, and fellow staff members.
-Artists share of their process and passion for what they do with campers and each other, as well as provide mentorship to the young developing leaders who fulfill the counselor roles at camp.
+STUDIO ARTISTS must be comfortable leading larger groups of children in mixed ages 4 ½ -12, be diplomatic, possess excellent communication skills, and present a welcoming presence to all campers, counselors, and fellow staff members.
+Artists share of their process and passion for what they do with campers, and each other, as well as providing mentor-ship for developing leaders – the camp counselors.

-Studio Artists for all art camps, classes, and events are professional and teaching artists with experience in a specific artistic discipline who enjoy working with children of all ages as well as mentoring young adult counselors.
+Staff for all art camps, classes, and events are professional and teaching artists with experience in a specific artistic discipline and who enjoy working with children of all ages as well as mentoring young adult counselors.
 Studio Artists have a keen ability and interest in global cultural awareness as well as synthesizing one’s own creative process and sharing this with others.

-Each camp morning, professional storytellers tell a piece of the week’s story to campers at Morning Assembly where the ritual of singing songs and listening to the story begins its flow through the activities to take place throughout the week.
-Storytellers may have other artistic areas of interest as well and sometimes participate in studios during the week as a Studio Artist.
+STORYTELLERS help to set the tone each day during the morning assemblies through the sharing of the week’s story – alongside the ritual of singing songs to begin each day.
+Storytellers may have other artistic areas of interest as well and sometimes participate in studios during the week as a Studio or Guest Artist.

-For more information please contact the Director, Ashley Smith at firstname.lastname@example.org
+For more information about working at Grace Art Camp as an artist, please contact the Director, Ashley Smith: email@example.com